 How much do you spend on groceries weekly?
-The average cost to feed a family of four can be up to $1,293 per month, according to a U.S. Department of Agriculture November 2021 Report.1
+The cost to feed a family of four can range from about $773 to $1826 per month, according to a U.S. Department of Agriculture November 2021 Report.1

 If you’re grocery shopping on a budget, use these 10 ways to help save money on groceries.